News

 BGI+Genomics+CHD+Prenatal+Diagnose.png

-A recent study published in Frontiers in Genetics demonstrates that combining copy number variants sequencing (CNVs-seq) and whole exome sequencing (WES) is effective in detecting congenital heart disease (CHD).
+A recent study published in Frontiers in Genetics demonstrates that combining copy number variants sequencing (CNV-seq) and whole exome sequencing (WES) is effective in detecting congenital heart disease (CHD).
 CHDs are the most prevalent birth defects and a leading cause of newborn mortality, often linked to pathogenic copy number variations (pCNVs).

 BGI Genomics and the Prenatal Diagnosis Center of the Women and Children’s Hospital of Xiamen University jointly conducted the research.

 The research identified genes contributing to CHD, including TMEM67, PLD1, ANKRD11, and PNKP.
-Supported by statistical evidence, the researchers advocate for the inclusion of advanced genomic technologies like CNVs-seq and WES in routine prenatal diagnoses to increase the diagnostic yield of causal genetic variants associated with CHDs.
+Supported by statistical evidence, the researchers advocate for the inclusion of advanced genomic technologies like CNV-seq and WES in routine prenatal diagnoses to increase the diagnostic yield of causal genetic variants associated with CHDs.

 Complex Genetic Nature of CHD